laurentpayot/minidenticons/README.md

 You will always get the same identicon for a given username.
 But it is not impossible to have different usernames with the same identicon.
 That's a [collision](https://en.wikipedia.org/wiki/Hash_collision).

-Generated identicons are 5×5 pixels large with vertical symmetry, and are of one of the 16 colors available.
+Generated identicons are 5×5 pixels large with vertical symmetry, and can have 18 different hues for the same saturation and lightness.
-This means there are 2<sup>(3×5)</sup>×16 = 524288 different identicons possible, but much less because of the modulo-based algorithm used to get more colored pixels at the center of the identicon instead of having them scattered.
+This means there are 2<sup>(3×5)</sup> × 18 = 589,824 different identicons possible, but actually much less because of the modulo-based algorithm used to get more colored pixels at the center of the identicon instead of having them scattered.
 So duplicate identicons are inevitable when using a lot of them.
 It shouldn’t matter as identicons should not be used solely to identify an user, and should always be coupled to a *unique* username :wink:

-The `npm test` command results below show that you have roughly a 10% chance to generate a duplicate identicon when already using 1000 of them.
+The `npm test` command results below show that you have roughly a 7% chance to generate a duplicate identicon when already using 1000 of them.

 ```bash
 0 collisions out of 100 (0.00%)